NACH OBEN

 MA Philosophy, Birmingham

-Libby is with us on a visiting fellowship from the RUB Research School and working on a PhD project investigating natural and artificial agents in the context of agential thinking in philosophy of mind and biology in general.
+Libby is a visiting fellow from Lisbon, funded by the RUB Research School and working on a PhD project investigating natural and artificial agents in the context of agential thinking in philosophy of mind and biology in general.
 She has obtained a MSc in Cognitive Neuroscience from Sussex and BA and MA in Philosophy from London and Birmingham.
+She has just obtained a writing-up fellowship from the Konrad Lorenz Institute Vienna where she is currently finishing her thesis.

 E-Mail: libertysevers@gmail.com